Automattic/jetpack/readme.txt

 * Admin Interface: update all Jetpack settings screens to use a similar design.
 * API: add flags to determine if Jetpack Search is enabled and supported.
+* CDN: First Beta version of the Photon CDN -- Speed up sites and increase max concurrent connections through Photon by cloud-hosting Jetpack and WordPress Core scripts, styles, and assets.
 * Contact Form: add filters to allow customizing the class attributes of inputs and buttons.
 * Lazy Images: load the placeholder via the `srcset` attribute instead of the `src` attribute.
 * Masterbar: add link to Activity Log.